S. S. Badrinath: Medical career

 Badrinath graduated from the Madras Medical College, Chennai, in 1963.
 He did his internship and a year of internal medicine residency at the Glasslands Hospital, New York.
 Following his studies of Basic Sciences in Ophthalmology at the New York University Medical School, he did his residency in Ophthalmology at the Brooklyn Eye and Ear Infirmary, New York, and a fellowship with Charles Schepens at the Retina Service of the Massachusetts Eye and Ear Infirmary, Boston, Massachusetts.
 He became a fellow of the Royal College of Surgeons of Canada in 1969 and diplomate of the American Board of Ophthalmology in 1970.
 He returned to India in 1970, and for a period of six years worked at the Voluntary Health Services in Chennai as a consultant.
 He set up a private practice in ophthalmology and vitreoretinal surgery at the H.M.
 Hospital (1970 to 1972) and Vijaya Hospital, Chennai (1973 to 1978).
 He had over 60 peer reviewed publications.

 Sankara Nethralaya

 In 1978, Badrinath, along with a group of philanthropists, founded the Medical & Vision Research Foundations in Madras in 1978.
 Sankara Nethralaya, a charitable not-for-profit eye hospital is a unit of the Medical Research Foundation.

+Dr. Badrinath with Prof. Mori, after MoU Signing with NCRM in Chennai, February, 2004.

 On average, 1200 patients are seen, and 100 surgeries are performed every day.
 From its inception in 1978, Sankara Nethralaya has offered fellowship programmes in Vitreo-Retinal Surgery, Cornea, Oculoplasty, Glaucoma, Uvea, and General Ophthalmology to holders of postgraduate degrees and diplomas in Ophthalmology.
+Among their involvement in cutting edge research, corneal limbal stem cell regeneration jointly with NCRM was awarded a patent in 2010, based on a MoU signed in February 2004.
 The institute also offers training programmes for graduates in Ophthalmology.